codefellows/seattle-ops-201n3/class-15/project-guidelines.md

 ## Project Scope

 Determine which features make up your minimum viable product (MVP).
-This should include any features you absolutely want to have in your application for presentation day.
+This should include any features you absolutely want to have in your demo for presentation day.

 _Why:_
 > Scope creep can be dangerous!
 Keeping your project within a pre-determined scope will help the group stay on task without going off on tangents and side features.